Categories

 It is recommended—but not legally required in the U.S. to maintain rights—to include an appropriate trademark symbol with use of a mark.

 Use of the trademark registration symbol ® immediately after a mark is permitted and encouraged for any federally-registered mark, though it must not be used for an unregistered mark or for goods or services that are not listed in the the registration.
-For instance, a registered mark can be identified as “EXAMPLE® widgets.”
+For instance, a mark registered for widgets can be identified as “EXAMPLE®” on widgets and their labels or packaging.

 Sometimes the term “Registered Trademark” or its translation is used, or the phrases “Registered in U.S. Patent and Trademark Office” or “Reg.
 U.S. Pat. & Tm.
 Off.,” but such terms are often less convenient than a symbol.
 An additional option is the use of a footnote or legend that indicates that the mark is a registered trademark, identifies the registered owner by name, and/or indicates that use of the mark is under license.